ysymyth/ysymyth.github.io/_posts/2021-4-24-Ungrounded Meaning.md

 * The considered language is too weak - just a tiny subset of possible Python programs, so that it makes oracle weaker (within TM) and task easier (but still beyond TM).

-* Power about natural language is you can talk about language itself, but Python subset cannot enable that.
+* Power about natural language is you can talk about language itself, but a subset of Python code cannot enable that.
 Suppose you have an assertion like

   ```
   Program m cannot halt in any finite steps